richardfriedman/jenkins-pipeline/README.md

-# Example for Jenkins Pipeline with RedLine13 Plugin
+# Jenkins Pipeline with RedLine13 Plugin

+# Steps Supported
 These are the current steps supported:
+- Direct access to builders are available as well.

 - redlineJMeter - Executes a JMeter test
 - redlineGatling - Executes a Gatling test